awsdocs/aws-doc-sdk-examples/python/example_code/bedrock-runtime/models/anthropic/claude3_chatbot_demo/README.md

 ### Usage
 This is reference code that should not be copied directly into production without review.

 Running foundation models costs money.
-This demo presumes you have billing alarms configured and an understanding of Bedrocking pricing.
+This demo presumes you have billing alarms configured and an understanding of Amazon Bedrock pricing.

 ## About FordGPT
 ![fordgpt.jpg](fordgpt.jpg)